nzyoka10/DATABASE_PLP/0x2_week_two/README.md

 2. **Attributes of Entities**:
     - Identifying and defining attributes that describe entities.
-    - Different types of attributes: simple attributes, composite attributes, and derived attributes.
+    - Different types of attributes: `simple attributes`, `composite attributes`, and `derived attributes`.

 3. **Entity Relationship Diagrams (ERDs)**:
     - Introduction to ERDs as visual representations of entities, attributes, and relationships.